hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

         algebra operations.
     * - `hipBLASLt <https://github.com/ROCm/hipBLASLt>`_
       - 0.10.0
-      - hipBLASLt is an extension of hipBLAS library, providing additional features like epilogues fused into the matrix multiplication kernel or use of integer tensor cores.
+      - hipBLASLt is an extension of the hipBLAS library, providing additional features like epilogues fused into the matrix multiplication kernel or use of integer tensor cores.
       - It accelerates operations like ``torch.matmul``, ``torch.mm``, and the